Make yourself at home in the islands

-Don't have a boat?
-Our Missing the Boat? page explains how to get to the islands if you don’t have a boat.
+Our Don't have a boat? page explains how to get to the islands if you don’t have a boat.

 Boaters who like the option of spending the night ashore will be tempted by the amenities of Parks Canada oTENTik camping accommodations.